 Check out how much a $5,000 increase in salary can add up over the years:

 I want to detail the exact steps to nail a negotiation, show you exactly what to say when negotiating a raise, and bust a few of the myths out there.

-- How to negotiate a raise you deserve in 3 months
+How to negotiate a raise you deserve overview

 How to negotiate a raise you deserve (in 3 months)